simol-lab/META-SiM/README.md

 )
 ```

-For more detailed examples and tutorials, please refer to the documentation and examples available in the `matesim` repository.
+For more detailed examples and tutorials, please refer to the documentation and examples available in the `metasim` repository.

 ## Contributing

-Contributions to `matesim` are welcome!
+Contributions to `metasim` are welcome!
 Please see the repository for more information.

 ## License

-`matesim` is licensed under the MIT License.
+`metasim` is licensed under the MIT License.

 ## Citation